 Intellectual property rights related to course content arising from team-teaching initiatives should remain the property of the content creators.

 All instructors should be involved in all stages of team-taught course planning, regardless of contract status.
 A course coordinator should exercise no executive authority in planning team-taught courses.

 The team-taught course’s planned nature, structure, delivery and assessments methods should be set out clearly in a course syllabus, manual or outline.

 Resolution of conflicting claims over course design, delivery, or assessment should avoid bias with regard to power imbalances among team members and, in particular, protect vulnerable academic staff from unreasonable pressures.
 The resolution process should focus on the pedagogical integrity of the teaching effort.

-Where conflicts arise over the planning or implementation of any aspect of a team-taught course, including workload inequities and/or credit that cannot be resolved by informal discussion among team-taught course members, any member may request a review of any aspect of the course and/or its delivery and/or its assessment practices.
-Members should consult with their academic staff association about the process for complaints to the Chair, Head, Dean, or other administrator.
-All dispute resolution decisions may be subject to grievance.
+Where conflicts arise over the planning or implementation of any aspect of a team-taught course, including workload inequities and/or credit that cannot be resolved by informal discussion among team-taught course members, academic staff should consult with their academic staff association about the process for complaints to the Chair, Head, Dean, or other administrator.
+All dispute resolution decisions should be subject to grievance.